The Biggest Factor That Causes Dissertation Writer’s Block

 You can even write about why it is so hard to write.
 After a few pages of free writing, you will discover ideas you did not even know you had.

 Remember that in order to overcome writer’s block, you will need to acquire new habits.
-In general establishing a new habit (such as writing before email) takes 3-4 weeks, so developing a new writing process will be a gradual process.
+In general, establishing a new habit (such as creating a new writing routine for your Dissertation) takes 3-4 weeks, so developing a new writing process will be a gradual process.

 Among the previously listed ways to overcome the fear of writing, Assistant Editor at PyschCentral, Margarita Tartakovosky, M.S., lists a few more ideas, such as shifting outlets and giving yourself permission to write badly.